-I not only want to promote student recognition and understanding of intersectionality and privilege in my classes, but also to into incorporate these concepts into my syllabus design.
-I therefore draw on work and assign readings that are representative of a diverse group of scholars, writers, and media-makers.
-This means incorporating readings beyond the traditional canon, particularly scholarship and writing done by emerging scholars and cultural critics, and screening work produced by women creators of color, queer creators, and other marginalized media makers.
+I try heed the call of scholars like Radhika Natarajan (2019) and Nayanara Sheoran Appleton (2019) to continuously diversify syllabi, decenter hierarchical knowledge production, and disrupt the traditional canon in my classrooms.
+I not only work to promote student recognition and understanding of intersectionality and privilege, I also strive to incorporate these concepts into my syllabus design.
+I draw on work and assign readings that are representative of a diverse group of scholars, writers, and media-makers.
+This means incorporating readings beyond the traditional canon, particularly scholarship and writing done by emerging scholars and cultural critics, and discussing work produced by women creators of color, queer creators, and other marginalized media makers.

 Campus and Community Programming